jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 Where to put the sample data??

-## Health and Predict Utilities out of the box models
+## Health and Predict Utilities Out Of The Box Models

-### Supported Asset classes listed in below table
+### Supported Asset Classes listed in below table

 |  Asset class  | Model |
 |--|--|